Luckily for Atlantic City's casinos, customers such as Anthony DePula keep coming, despite high gasoline prices and a soft economy.

 Slots revenue still accounted for 70 percent of the Atlantic City casinos' total revenue last month - or $289.6 million.
 The rest, $125.7 million, came from table games.

 The slots revenue was a 1.5 percent drop from May 2007, but it was more than offset by a 9.5 percent increase in revenue from table games.
 Pennsylvania's slots parlors do not offer dealer-staffed table games, only electronic games.

 Several gambling palaces in Atlantic City, many of which have ramped up table-game offerings in the last two years, reported double-digit increases in table-games revenue.
 The top three increases were Harrah's Resort, up 37.5 percent; Trump Taj Mahal, up 31 percent; and Trump Marina, up 22.7 percent.

-"We continue to see pretty solid growth in table games in the marketplace," said R. Scott Barber, senior vice president and general manager of Harrah's Resort, which will have nearly a 100 percent increase in table games by year's end.
+"We continue to see pretty solid growth in table games in the marketplace," said R. Scott Barber, senior vice president and general manager of Harrah's Resort, which had nearly a 100 percent increase in table games over the last year.

 For the first five months this year, Atlantic City's casinos took in $1.9 billion, down 5 percent from the 2007 period.

 By comparison, Pennsylvania's seven slots parlors have made $653.3 million in gross slots revenue year-to-date.

 Pennsylvania takes a 55 percent tax on gross slots revenue.
 That equated to $83.2 million from last month's $151.3 million in gross slots revenue.
 That money is used for property-tax relief and other government programs.